MicrosoftDocs/azure-docs/articles/active-directory/conditional-access/howto-conditional-access-policy-registration.md

 ---
 # Conditional Access: Require trusted location for MFA registration

 Securing when and how users register for Azure Multi-Factor Authentication and self-service password reset is now possible with user actions in Conditional Access policy.
-This preview feature is available to organizations who have enabled the [combined registration preview](../authentication/concept-registration-mfa-sspr-combined.md).
+This preview feature is available to organizations who have enabled [combined registration](../authentication/concept-registration-mfa-sspr-combined.md).
 This functionality may be enabled in organizations where they want to use conditions like trusted network location to restrict access to register for Azure Multi-Factor Authentication and SSPR.
 For more information about creating trusted locations in Conditional Access, see the article [What is the location condition in Azure Active Directory Conditional Access?](../conditional-access/location-condition.md#named-locations)

 ## Create a policy to require registration from a trusted location